Juicy Stove Top Chicken Thighs Recipe

 Cooking boneless skinless chicken thighs in a pan.

-Tips for Cooking Chicken on the Stovetop
+Tips for Cooking Chicken Thighs

-• DO NOT move the chicken thighs around; let cook for 5 minutes or until you can easily flip them over.
+• DO NOT move the chicken thighs around.
+Let cook for 5 minutes or until you can easily flip them over.

 • Do not overcook the chicken thighs.
 Use a meat thermometer to check for doneness; chicken thighs are cooked through when the internal temperature registers at 165˚F.